AnyLog-co/documentation/high availability.md

 ## Configuring an Operator Node

 The example below enables 3 processes on an Operator node.
+The cluster policy is assigned to the operator in the ``run operator`` command (see below).
-By enabling these processes on all Operators, the data
-will be synchronized among the Operators such that the local databases on each Operator maintain a complete data set and all the Operators supporting the cluster maintain identical data.
+By enabling these processes on all Operators, the data will be synchronized among the Operators such that the local databases on each Operator maintain a complete data set and all the Operators supporting the cluster maintain identical data.

 | Command        | Functionality  |
 | ---------- | -------|